microsoft dp-420 practice test

 0 / 1000

-You have an Azure Cosmos DB Core (SQL) API account named account1.
+Solution: You create an Azure function to copy data to another Azure Cosmos DB Core (SQL) API container.

 Answer: